 Keys for academic facilities issued to students for reasons of research, off hours studies, or other legitimate purposes may be authorized by department chairs.
 The department chairperson accepts all responsibility for the issuance, use and return of these keys.
 Master level keys will not be issued to students for any reason.

-Master keys shall only be issued with authorization of the Chief of Campus Police.
-In the absence of the Chief, the Director of Facilities Planning and Management will act as the authorizing agent.
+Master keys shall only be issued with authorization of the Chief of Police.
+In the absence of the Chief, the Director of Facilities Operations will act as the authorizing agent.

 Non-College personnel, vendors and contractors shall not be issued keys on a permanent basis.
 Contractors, vendors and other personnel may be authorized to sign keys out from the Campus Police Dispatch on a daily basis.
-Only Physical Plant Directors, Supervisors and Managers may authorize the issuance of keys.
+Only Facilities Directors, Supervisors and Managers may authorize the issuance of keys.

 Upon termination of a relationship with the College, employees must return their keys to the Human Resources at the Exit Interview.
 Human Resources will return the keys to the Lock Shop.
 Keys should not be simply handed from an exiting employee to a new employee by department administrators.
 The Lock Shop shall re-issue keys to new employees upon completion of the appropriate documentation.

 Keys that are issued to students by a department chairperson remain the responsibility of that chair until returned to the Lock Shop.
 It is suggested that departments seek a means of key accountability from students.
-Campus Police shall be available for consultation on methods of accountability.
-Should a number of keys be unaccounted for, the Chief of Campus Police may require a lock change for security reasons.
+Amherst College Police shall be available for consultation on methods of accountability.
+Should a number of keys be unaccounted for, the Chief of Police may require a lock change for security reasons.
 If this occurs from a lack of accountability of a department's issued keys, the financial responsibility will be the departments.
-Annual audits will be conducted by the Campus Police Department.

 All students, faculty and staff may be issued an electronic access card.
 Administrative control of the electronic access system shall be the responsibility of the Information Technology Department.
-Decisions of access to residential buildings shall be decided in cooperation by the Campus Police and the Dean of Student's Office.
-Electronic Access to other facilities, such as the Athletic Facility or the Science Library, shall be decided in cooperation by the Campus Police and the Administration.
+Decisions of access to residential buildings shall be decided in cooperation by the Amherst College Police and the Dean of Student's Office.
+Electronic Access to other facilities, such as the Athletic Facility or the Science Library, shall be decided in cooperation by the Amherst College Police and the Administration.

 Amherst College retains the right to change access levels and deny access to facilities based upon security issues.